Tutorial: Creating and Applying Live Templates (Code Snippets)

 Using a live template of your own

-First, create a Ruby file (Alt+Insert - Ruby file), and call it sample.rb.
+First, create a PHP file (Alt+Insert - PHP file), and call it .

-The new Ruby file opens for editing.
+The new PHP file opens for editing.
 Next, let's create a class declaration in it.
 To do that, type the template abbreviation

 Wow... our new live template is now in the suggestion list - you can tell it by description that we've typed just in case: